 As for Pants on Fire Liar Francie Brolly, to be a member of Sinn Féin then was to be a member of the IRA, according to Gerry Adams and Martin McGuinness:

-When Francie was arrested along with Joanne M. McCluskey/McElhennon in November 2005 by police re-investigating the Claudy bombings, they also arrested a well known BBC GAA correspondent, Seamus Mullan.
+When Francie was arrested along with Raymond McElhennon’s partner in November 2005 by police re-investigating the Claudy bombings, they also arrested a well known BBC GAA correspondent, Seamus Mullan.

 They also allegedly arrested a Sean O’Hagan from Portglenone.